ZG4219/ReadMe-Generator/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation? -To learn how to creat a readme generartor.
+- What was your motivation? -To learn how to creat a readme generator.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 I built this project to enhance my coding experience.
 - What problem does it solve?- This project solves to create a readme generator.
 - What did you learn?
 I learn how to apply what I learned from node.js